-A lot of the time, when we suggest “radiant heating” to homeowners upgrading their heating or renovating their home we’re met with some puzzled looks.
-Radiant heating definitely isn’t as common as other methods of heating but it’s just as good of an option.
-Just because a furnace is the more familiar option doesn’t mean it’s the one you should go with.
+Sometimes, when we suggest “radiant heating” to homeowners upgrading their heating or renovating their home we’re met with some puzzled looks.
+Radiant heating definitely isn’t as common as other methods of heating, but it’s just as good of an option, if not a great option, for many homeowners.
+Just because a furnace is a more familiar option doesn’t mean it’s the one you should go with.

 Now we understand why you’d feel a little hesitant.
 Going into uncharted territory with something as expensive and long-lasting as a heating system can be a little scary.
 That’s why we’ve created a guide to these types of systems below.
 If you’re looking for a radiant heating system in Minneapolis, MN then make sure that you contact our team.

 To really understand why you should make the switch over to radiant heating, you need to understand what radiant heating is.
 We service a lot of homeowners who have a really basic understanding of radiant heating or they think they know what radiant heating is but don’t actually know at all.

 Radiant heating is the type of heating that warms your home through objects rather than through the air.
 That’s the biggest distinction to note.
 When you’re thinking of heating, you’re probably thinking of a furnace system that circulates heated air through a network of ducts to raise your home’s overall temperature.

 Radiant heating uses either electricity or a hydronic system to radiate heat through subwalls, subflooring, or a radiator.
 That said, it’s best installed when a new home is being built, or if you’re doing remodeling—though we’re happy to discuss your retrofit options with you.